sok-og-skriv/sok-og-skriv-web/drafts/in-depth-searching.md

 _Exp:_ indicates that subordinate terms are included in MeSH.

-_Tw_: indicates that the query is based on a text term taken from an article’s title or summary (not from MeSH).
+_Tw_: indicates that the query is based on a text term taken from an article's title or summary (not from MeSH).

 _Adj:_ indicates that the search terms will be composed as a phrase, that is right next to each other in the specified order.